repoze/repoze.who/README.txt

     The WSGI environment and the status and headers returned by the downstream application may be examined to determine whether a challenge is required.
-Typically, only the status is used (if it starts with ``401``, a challenge is required).
+Typically, only the status is used (if it starts with ``401``, a challenge is required, and the challenge decider returns True).
 This behavior is pluggable.
 It is replaced by changing the ``challenge_decider`` argument to the middleware.
+If a challenge is required, the challenge decider will return True; if it's not, it will return False.

 2. Challenge

-    Challengers which nominate themselves as willing to execute a challenge for a particular class of request (as provided by the classifier) will be consulted, and one will be chosen to perform a challenge.
+    If the challenge decider returns True, challengers which nominate themselves as willing to execute a challenge for a particular class of request (as provided by the classifier) will be consulted, and one will be chosen to perform a challenge.
 A challenger plugin can use application-returned headers, the WSGI environment, and other items to determine what sort of operation should be performed to actuate the challenge.
 Note that ``repoze.who`` defers to the identifier plugin which provided the identity (if any) to reset credentials at challenge time; this is not the responsibility of the challenger.
+This is known as "forgetting" credentials.

+3. Remember

+    The identifier plugin that the "best" set of credentials came from (if any) will be consulted to "remember" these credentials if the challenge decider returns False.

 Plugin Types
 ============